 The River to River Festival (Festival) was launched in 2002 by the Alliance for Downtown New York (Downtown Alliance) and major arts organizations and event producers.
-It was the largest free cultural arts festival in New York's history.
-The Festival successfully attracted new and diverse audiences to the downtown area who not only enjoyed the free arts events, but also stayed to experience Lower Manhattan's rich history, retail shops, and restaurants.
-The Festival drew over one million people per year to Lower Manhattan.
+It is the largest free cultural arts festival in New York's history.
+The Festival has successfully attracted new and diverse audiences to the downtown area who not only enjoy the free arts events, but also stay to experience Lower Manhattan's rich history, retail shops, and restaurants.
+In its first two years of existence, the Festival drew over one million people per year to Lower Manhattan.

-The Festival was comprised of more than 500 events that took place throughout Lower Manhattan from May through September.
-Free public events included a diversity of music, dance, and other cultural activities.
-LMDC funding provided prominent sponsorship for the Festival, which resulted in an LMDC presence at the events, where information on the rebuilding and revitalization efforts was disseminated to thousands of attendees.
+The Festival is comprised of more than 500 events that take place throughout Lower Manhattan from May through September.
+Free public events include a diversity of music, dance, and other cultural activities.
+LMDC funding provided prominent sponsorship for the Festival, which resulted in an LMDC presence at events, where information on the rebuilding and revitalization efforts was disseminated to thousands of attendees.
 This commitment from LMDC allowed the Festival to deliver the summer-long, high-impact communications platform, supporting the costs associated with delivering the Festival's mission of presenting free, world-class summer programming in Lower Manhattan as an economic driver for the community.
-LMDC sponsorship included all the appropriate rights and benefits afforded this high level of support, including superior visual credit with logo on signage, banners, and posters; logo on full season's ads (NY Times, TimeOut NY, NY Post, etc.) on a rotating basis and on small format ads; LMDC's ID prominently presented on radio and TV promotional spots; LMDC's stand-alone logo on Festival street lamp banners in Lower Manhattan; LMDC's on-site display at 20 events/major venues; high profile visibility in announcement or launch events; VIP seating at select events; and enhanced website presence.
+LMDC sponsorship included all the appropriate rights and benefits afforded this high level of support, including superior visual credit with logo on signage, banners, and posters, logo on full season's ads (NY Times, TimeOut NY, NY Post, etc) on a rotating basis on small format ads, LMDC's ID prominently presented on radio and TV promotional spots, LMDC's stand-alone logo on Festival street lamp banners in Lower Manhattan, LMDC's on-site display at 20 events/major venues, high profile visibility in announcement/launch event, VIP seating at select events, and enhanced website presence.